rthalley/dnspython/doc/message-update.rst

 The dns.update.UpdateMessage Class
 ----------------------------------

-The ``dns.update.UpdateMessage`` class is used for DNS Dynamic Update messages.
+The :py:class:`dns.update.UpdateMessage` class is used for DNS Dynamic Update messages.
 It provides section access using the DNS Dynamic Update section names, and a variety of convenience methods for constructing dynamic updates.